 There are several ways you can make your own backstop.
 You can use hay or compressed foam.
-The important thing to remember when you make your own is to use material that can handle the impact, but also making it possible to remove the arrow without breaking it.
+The important thing to remember when you make your own is to use a material that can handle the impact, but also make it possible to remove the arrow without breaking it.
 Keep that in mind when you pick your material of choice.

 The important thing to remember if you are going to use it in the public land is to make it big enough, I mentioned this in the first paragraph, but I needed to say it again because it is such an important thing to remember.
 If you choose to use it in your backyard, the size will not hurt you.
 You want to avoid hitting your neighbor`s wall or window so a big backstop is just great.